richterleo/lm-auditing-test/README.md

 ### Plotting

-The provided plotting scripts are functional but may require minor adjustments to reproduce the paper's figures exactly.
+The provided plotting scripts are functional but may require minor adjustments to the use-case.

 ## Memory Optimization